czettnersandor/vagrant-docker-lamp/README.md

 Vagrant LAMP config with Docker
 ==================================

 Vagrant/Docker files for a LAMP Virtual Machine like setup.
 In approach to give the speed of the bare metal but the security of a VM using Linux Container (LXC).
-This configuration gives you a fast, reproducable development environment.
+This configuration gives you a fast, reproducible development environment.

 Prepare
 -------